-Every day I assure clients that if they keep putting in the work then their lives will get better.
+Every day I assure clients that if they keep putting in the work to shift their mindset, then their lives will get better.
 And frankly, that’s almost always the case.
 That’s what’s so beautiful about my job.
 But, I’m not a fortune-teller and life has a tendency to throw us the occasional curve ball.
 Whack!
 And suddenly you’re wondering what happened to all that work you put in?
 Are you being punished?
 Actually, this is where the real work is by figuring out what there is to be gained from a less-than-ideal situation.

-With every one of those curve balls we can make a choice to either be victimized or empowered.
+With every one of those curve balls we can be our own life coach.
+We can make a choice to either be victimized or empowered.
 For me it’s often a combination of the two.
 I typically have a little moment where I let myself throw a fit and then I start looking for the opportunity.
 What’s the opportunity here?
 For example, I moved out of my office on July 31 because I was supposed to move into a brand new office on August 1.
 But there have been construction delays and I’ve had to come up with creative ways to meet with clients in the meantime.
 Yes, I’ve had a few moments of disappointment as the open-date continues to get pushed back, but I’ve also had to look at the opportunities.

 First of all, I’ve been able to save a little money on office rent this past month.
 I’ve also been spending more time outside during the day because I’ve been meeting some clients in Madison Square Park.
 And now the new office management company has set me up temporarily at their Lower East Side location where I have a nice office and an opportunity to meet some new people.
 Granted this little life dilemma is small potatoes compared to what some people are dealing with, but finding the opportunity can be applied to every life experience.
 The fact is, life is hard sometimes, but we have a choice in how we’re going to perceive it.
 Are we going to let it tear us down or build us up?